-There are many great opportunities across the university for students to get involved in community service projects, community involvement, and civic engagement opportunities.
+There are many great opportunities across the university for students to get involved in community service projects and civic engagement opportunities.

 If you are interested in learning more about community service and civic engagement opportunities available from schools, student organizations, and other university offices, or to notify students of opportunities to participate in such activities, please email email@example.com

 For the past six years, groups of New School students have visited the Cheyenne River Reservation in South Dakota to help refurbish homes and make them more energy efficient.
 Students learn valuable construction and repair skills and also have several opportunities to spend time with tribal members to learn about Lakota history and the current opportunities and challenges faced on the reservation.

 Sylvestor Manor is an educational farm and former agricultural planatation located on Shelter Island at the end of Long Island.
 Students that participate in this trip learn a great deal about current organic farming practices, the history of food production in the Northeast and connection to the slave trade, and have an opportunity to sing to historic work songs from many cultures.